-A student that is inside the general education classroom for 80 percent or more of the school day.
-(This child received special education and related services outside the general education classroom for less than 21 percent of the school day.)
-This may include children with disabilities placed in:
+A student who is inside the general education classroom for 80 percent or more of the school day.
+(This student received special education and related services outside the general education classroom for less than 21 percent of the school day).
+This may include students with disabilities placed in:

-- The general education classroom with special education/related services provided within general education classes; - The general education classroom with special education/related services provided outside general education classes; or - The general education classroom with special education/related services provided in resources rooms.
-(Fund Codes A, D, E, J, K, and X)
+- The general education classroom with special education/related services provided within general education classes; - The general education classroom with special education/related services provided outside general education classes; or

+• The general education classroom with special education/related services provided in resources rooms.
+Fund Codes A, D, E, J, K, and X

 You must also enter the percentage of time inside the general education classroom for ages 6-21.
-(See next section Percentage of Time Inside General Education Classroom: Ages 6-21)
+(See Percentage of Time Inside General Education Classroom: Ages 6-21 on pages 29-30.)

-- A student who is inside the general education classroom no more than 79 percent of the school day and no less than 40 percent of the school day.
-(This child received special education and related services outside the general education classroom for at least 21 percent but no more than 60 percent of the school day.)
-This may include special education children in: - Resource rooms with special education/related services provided within the resources room; or - Resource rooms with part-time instruction in a general education class.
-(Fund Codes A, D, E, J, K, and X)
+A student who is inside the general education classroom no more than 79 percent of the school day and no less than 40 percent of the school day.
+(This student received special education and related services outside the general education classroom for at least 21 percent, but no more than 60 percent of the school day).
+This may include special education students in:

+- Resource rooms with special education/related services provided within the resources room; or - Resource rooms with part-time instruction in a general education class.
+Fund Codes A, D, E, J, K, and X

 You must also enter the percentage of time inside the general education classroom for ages 6-21.
-(See next section on page 32.)
+(See Percentage of Time Inside General Education Classroom: Ages 6-21 on pages 29-30.)

-- A student who is inside the general education classroom less than 40 percent of the school day.
-(This child received special education and related services outside the general education classroom for more than 60 percent of the school day.)
-This may include children with disabilities placed in: - Self-contained special classrooms with part-time instruction in a general education class; or - Self-contained special classrooms with full-time special education instruction on a school campus.
-(Fund Codes A, D, E, J, K, and X)
+A student who is inside the general education classroom less than 40 percent of the school day.
+(This student received special education and related services outside the general education classroom for more than 60 percent of the school day).
+This may include students with disabilities served in:

+- Self-contained special classrooms with part-time instruction in a general education class; or - Self-contained special classrooms with full-time special education instruction on a school campus.
+Fund Codes A, D, E, J, K, and X

 You must also enter the percentage of time inside the general education classroom for ages 6-21.
-(See next section Percentage of Time Inside General Education Classroom: Ages 6-21.)
+(See Percentage of Time Inside General Education Classroom: Ages 6-21 on pages 29-30.)